“Asians in the Library”: Internet Intolerance and a Wake-Up Call to the Gay Community

 So gay community, please take this wake-up call.
 If college students can spew racist comments about Asians, some of them also harbor disdain for gays and lesbians.
 In our continuing battle for LGBT rights, don’t take for granted that the Millennial Generation is automatically aboard our train to equality.
 We must still focus efforts on winning their hearts and minds.
 Luckily for us, many of those young hearts and minds are more receptive.

 Second, the gay community needs to denounce intolerance against any minority group.
 Public reaction to “Asians in the Library” was swift, with Alexandra Wallace decried as an ignorant racist.
 People debated whether UCLA should expel her for violating the student code of conduct (the university ultimately did not.)
+Fortunately, many universities are making it their aim to enforce code of conduct and implement strict rules, as you can read about on the Her Campus website, but UCLA failed many this time.
 The story landed in the New York Times and other media.
 Yet amidst the firestorm, where was the massive outcry from the gay community?